TadiT7/treble_experimentations_wiki/Nokia-1.md

 * GPS:

-Doesn't work at all.
-Even enabling Wi-Fi and Bluetooth scanning.
-(Might need to retest again)
+Might work.

 * Camera / Flashlight

 Flashlight in quick settings doesn't work in Android 8.1 (Retest needed).
 But Android 9 works.

 Back camera's exposure is very low and can't be changed with stock Camera2 app (Even on stock ROM it's the same.
 Manual exposure option in settings doesn't do anything).
-Use Camera2 from Stock ROM might helps.
+Use Camera app from Stock ROM might helps.

 HDR isn't working whatsoever.